jackiec1998/resilient-communities/README.md

     - `*percent_newcomers_removed:` The percentage of newcomers that were removed.

+- Percentage of removed comments that were posted by newcomers.

 - `*peak_rank:` The highest rank an r/popular reaches in its lifespan.

 ## Analysis

-- `num_comments ~ percent_newcomers:` Is there any relation to the prevalence of newcomers to the number of comments an r/popular receives?
+- `num_comments ~ percent_newcomers + active_window + popular_window + created_to_popular:` Is there any relation to the prevalence of newcomers to the number of comments an r/popular receives?

 - `peak_rank ~ percent_newcomers:` Does the percentage of newcomers have any relation to how high an r/popular thread reaches?

 - `percent_removal ~ percent_newcomers:` Does the percentage of newcomers have any relation to the percentage of removed comments in an r/popular thread?

 Still haven't used `active_window`, `popular_window`, `created_to_popular` as indepdenent or dependent variables.
+These are probably control variables.

+`num_removed ~ num_newcomers + active_window + popular_window + created_to_popular`.
+Other controls, author factors, subreddit, and thread factors.
+Thread: the type of content.
+The number of moderators within a community.

+Can you estimate the length of a popular window? `popular_window ~ factors`.
+This is a prediction task.
+Could be a forecasting task.

+There are multiple ways to define survival.
+On all popular threads, run a regression on the popular window.

+Colinear between active, popular, time to popular.

+Add more subreddit characteristics for r/popular threads and run a regressions.

+Think about the Cox hazard model in Eshwar's document.
+How long things last on r/popular.

+- Run some initial regression analysis on the data we have currently.
+- Monitor the requery and Pushshift data collection.
+- Formulate the survival analysis on r/popular threads. -> Reread that document and see where it goes.
+Main question: how long will a thread be on r/popular?
+When does most of the activity stop on an r/popular thread?
+- More descriptive statistics on r/popular threads.

+`docker run -d --rm --name -scuba-diver --restart=always -v /srv/data/shared/db:/data/db --network host mongo:latest